 Memorial prayers will be offered this Sunday for the repose of the souls of the servants of God:

-On behalf of the entire Parish we extend our prayers to their families and friends.
+On behalf of the entire Parish we extend our prayers to their family and friends.
 May our Heavenly Father grant them eternal rest where there is no pain or sorrow, but everlasting life.

 ETERNAL BE THEIR MEMORY!